alexop89056/fastapi-celery/README.md

 # FastApi application with Celery Broker

+## Overview
-### The application includes a logic to get ip address from external api and save it to database.
+The application includes a logic to get ip address from external api and save it to database.

 ## Technologies used
 - **FastApi**